mgalardini/pyseer/docs/usage.rst

 Calculate the pairwise distances and create a distance matrix::

-   mash dist samples.msh samples.msh | python ./square_mash-runner.py > mash.tsv
+   mash dist samples.msh samples.msh | square_mash > mash.tsv

 These distances can only be used with the fixed effects model.